newky2k/dscomponents/README.md

 If you have any questions, suggestions or feedback please feel free to contact us via email: gridview at dsoftonline.com or check out our website: http://www.dsoftonline.com

-### Trial

-The trial is fully functionally however a popup message is shown on the first touch of a row and then every five subsequent touches.
-The full version has this restriction removed.

-Screenshots created with [PlaceIt](http://placeit.breezi.com/) and may contain simulated functionality not included in the DSGridView.